-The annual review will give the opportunity for parents, carers, pupils, teachers and other professionals to review progress over the year towards previously identified outcomes, to identify ones for the future and to plan who and what will need to happen to achieve success.
+The annual review will give the opportunity for parents, carers, pupils, teachers and other professionals to review the child’ needs, progress over the year towards previously identified outcomes, to identify ones for the future and to plan who and what will need to happen to achieve success.

 Approaches to teaching to meet pupils’ needs

-Because we have a mixed intake of pupils we do not organise classes by year but by grouping pupils together who have similar needs and approaches to learning.
+Because we have a very mixed intake of pupils we do not organise classes by year but by grouping pupils together to create suitable social and academic cohorts with similar approaches to learning.
 This is highly personalised and teachers will use a wide range of strategies to enable pupils to access to the curriculum, this might include using:

 - Visual timetables

 - I-pads, lap tops or other alternative recording devices

 - Objects of reference

 - Body Signing

 - Sensory approaches